 Undark published an article on September 30, 2019, about the “thorny ethics” of collecting genetic data from the world’s indigenous populations.
 This is an important issue because genomic databases consist overwhelmingly of people of European ancestry.
 Results from these databases will not generalize well to non-European populations.
 In fact, the more distantly related a group is from Europeans, the less likely the results from genomic studies on European will apply.
-As a result, the health benefits of this research will disproportionately benefit Europeans and their descendents, unless the databases are more diverse than they currently are (Martin et al., 2019).
+As a result, the health benefits of this research will disproportionately benefit Europeans and their descendants, unless the databases are more diverse than they currently are (Martin et al., 2019).

 The solution seems simple: collect data from more racial and ethnic groups and ensure that these demographics of these databases are representative of the world population.